 |

-who have not read
+For those who have not

-learning about this project.
+place to start learning about this

 Reprinted with permission.
 Copyright ARRL,

 2007 all rights reserved.
+This material

-This material originally appeared in QST:
+originally appeared in QST: Official

-Official journal of the ARRL (www.arrl.org/qst).
+journal of the ARRL (www.arrl.org/qst).

 |